damianh/lab/dotnet/AspNetCoreMultipleApps/README.md

 - You want to host multiple ASP.NET Core web applications in a single process but ensuring each web application is isolated from each other.
 - You don't want to spawn and manage multiple processes.
-Note: all application will need to target same runtime and ASP.NET Core versions.

 This is a follow on from AspNetCoreNested apps that worked for ASP.NET Core 2.1.
 In that version we leveraged `StartupLoader` and `ApplicationBuilder` to